Admissions & Financial Aid After Wabash

 The whole person learns to understand himself, others, and his world, and take responsibility for his actions.
 A Wabash liberal arts education positions a young man for a life of earned achievement, prodigious integrity, broad understanding, and personal fulfillment.

 At the heart of leadership lies the ability to motivate action in others with a shared vision.
 In academics, athletics, and extracurricular activities, Wabash students have the opportunity to lead and to collaborate with others in their own visions.
 The closeness and flexibility of the Wabash community ensures that new clubs and organizations come into existence with ease; established organizations depend on newer students to rise to leadership.
 Students leave Wabash with the ability to make an impact in their organizations, their communities, and their fields of interest.

-The professionals at the Schroeder Center for Career Development understand and amplify the Wabash experience.
+The professionals at the nationally ranked Schroeder Center for Career Development understand and amplify the Wabash experience.
 Career Services offers a full range of services designed to help students prepare for and compete successfully in their post-Wabash lives.
 Our staff works with students preparing for and seeking on-campus employment, internships, careers, fellowships, entrepreneurial ventures, and graduate school admissions.
 Students can discover their interests and goals, carve out a career path, network with alumni, employers, and graduate school representatives, and create their own personal success plan.
 We provide the tools, resources and connections.
 To ensure success, students provide the participation.
 And these services extend to alumni for life.